State's death toll rises by 178, cases by 5,570 over 2 days after data problems

 Cities

-West Palm Beach is in first place among Palm Beach County cities with 11,664 with an increase of 38.
-Lake Worth, which includes the city and county portion, increased by 9 to 8,008 followed by Boca Raton at 7,033 up from 7,009.
-Boynton Beach went to 4,190 from 4,181 and Delray Beach at 3,244 vs. 3,237.
-A total of 1,218 in the county not designated by a city.
+West Palm Beach is in first place among Palm Beach County cities with 11,725 with an increase of 61.
+Lake Worth, which includes the city and county portion, increased by 22 to 8,030 followed by Boca Raton at 7,094 up from 7,033.
+Boynton Beach went to 4,218 from 4,190 and Delray Beach at 3,270 vs. 3,244.
+A total of 1,245 in the county not designated by a city.
 In addition, the list of cities includes separate listings of misspellings and miscoded counties.

-In Indian River County, Fellsmere, which has a population of 5,754, increased by to 3 to 418 compared with only 3 on May 31.
+In Indian River County, Fellsmere, which has a population of 5,754, increased by 1 to 419 compared with only 3 on May 31.

 Hospitalizations